Avoiding Mistakes During the Team Acquisition: Find the Right People to the Right Function Using MBTI©

 INTP – Seek to develop logical explanations for everything that interests them.
 Theoretical and abstract, interested more in ideas than in social interaction.
 Quiet, contained, flexible, and adaptable.
-Have unusual ability to focus in depth to solve problems in their area of interest.
-Skeptical, sometimes critical, always analytical.
+Have an unusual ability to focus in depth to solve problems in their area of interest.
+Sceptical, sometimes critical, always analytical.

-ESTP – Flexible and tolerant, they take a pragmatic approach focused immediate results.
+ESTP – Flexible and tolerant, they take a pragmatic approach focused on immediate results.
 Theories and conceptual explanations bore them – they want to act energetically to solve the problem.
-Focus o n the here-and-now, spontaneous, enjoy each moment that they can be active with others.
+Focus on the here-and-now, spontaneous, enjoy each moment that they can be active with others.
 Enjoy material comforts and style.
 Learn best through doing.

 ESFP – Outgoing, friendly, and accepting. $Exuberant lovers of life, people, and material comforts.
 Enjoy working with others to make things happen.
 Bring common sense and a realistic approach to their work, and make work fun.
 Flexible and spontaneous, adapt readily to new people and environments.
 Learn best by trying a new skill with other people.

 ENFP – Warmly enthusiastic and imaginative.
 See life as full of possibilities.
 Make connections between events and information very quickly, and confidently proceed based on the patterns they see.
 Want a lot of affirmation from others, and readily give appreciation and support.
 Spontaneous and flexible, often rely on their ability to improvise and their verbal fluency.